Harold Wesley Knight Park (also known as Whitebridge Park) has just had a makeover!

-Other features for the older kids include a rock-climbing wall and sturdy stepping stones for balancing on, and jumping between.
+Other features of the original playground include a rock-climbing wall for older kids and sturdy stepping stones for balancing on, and jumping between.
+There is also another colourful musical pipe feature.

-A pelican spring rider rounds out the playground equipment and is suitable for toddlers and older kids.
+There is also metal spinning feature that the kids can sit or stand on.
+A pelican spring rider completes the original playground equipment and is suitable for toddlers and older kids.

-One of the best things about the park is that it’s located in beautiful natural grounds, with a large grassed area which is ideal for a picnic or kicking a ball around.
-There are also a couple of picnic tables if you forget your picnic blanket.
+One of the best things about the park is that it is set in beautiful natural grounds, with a large grassed area which is ideal for a picnic or kicking a ball around.
+There are also a couple of picnic tables (including one underneath a new shelter) if you forget your picnic blanket.

 Some huge gum trees provide shade to the park.
 There are also many smaller trees and bushes around the perimeter of the park, which provide a perfect opportunity for hide and seek and tree climbing.